MaastrichtU-IDS/knowledge-collaboratory-api/README.md

 Templates for the Translator (e.g. "Defining a biomedical association with its context") can be seen and improved in [the MaastrichtU-IDS/nanobench-templates GitHub repository](https://github.com/MaastrichtU-IDS/nanobench-templates/tree/master/templates/translator).

-## Query with the Translator Reasoner APIs 📬
+## Query with the Nanopublications network 📬

+Using the Nanobench, SPARQL endpoint, or the Translator Reasoner APIs we built.

-A Reasoner OpenAPI to query the Knowledge Collaboratory Nanopublications (drug indications in the BioLink format) using the [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) standards and KGX.
+Deploy the new TRAPI: a Reasoner OpenAPI in Python, using [connexion](https://github.com/zalando/connexion), to query the Knowledge Collaboratory Nanopublications (drug indications in the BioLink format) using the [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) standards and KGX.

 > Requires [Python 3.7+](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/)

 ### Install the new API 📥

-> Work in progress
+> Work in progress: the Reasoner API calls have not been implemented yet, only the KGX call works.

 #### Clone the repository